Moodyw03/MemoMingle/README.md

 Forking the Repository
 Forking will create a new instance of our repository in your GitHub account, allowing you to make changes independently of the original repository.
 Here's how to fork:

-Navigate to the "MemoMingle" GitHub Repository at MemoMingle Repository.
+Navigate to the "My Cloud Diary" GitHub Repository at My Cloud Diary Repository.
 Click the "Fork" button, located at the top right corner.
 A copy of the repository will now be available in your GitHub account for your personal use and modifications.